Rik Carl D'Amato

 - Office Phone

-Rik Carl D'Amato, Ph.D. serves as a professor of school psychology for the Ed.S. and Ed.D.
-Programs in School Psychology and Clinical Neuropsychology at the Chicago School of Professional Psychology, Chicago.
-He also serves as Editor-in-Chief of the International School Psychology Association's International Journal of School & Educational Psychology.
-From 2008 to 2013 he was founding Director of the Centre for Teaching and Learning Enhancement and Professor and founding Head of the Department of Psychology at the University of Macau (UM), Taipa Island, Macao Special Administrative Region (SAR), China.
-D'Amato is a prolific scholar and award winning professor.
+Rik Carl D'Amato, Ph.D. serves as a professor of school psychology for the Ed.S. and Psy.D.
+Programs in School Psychology and clinical neuropsychology at The Chicago School of Professional Psychology (TCSPP), Chicago.
+He joined the TCSPP faculty in 2013.
+He helped develop the new Psy.D. program and is chair of the Faculty Council for 2018-2019.
+He also serves as Associate Editor-in-Chief of the International School Psychology Association's International Journal of School & Educational Psychology.
+From 2008 to 2013 he was founding Director of the Centre for Teaching and Learning Excellence and Professor and founding Head of the Department of Psychology at the University of Macau (UM), Taipa Island, Macao Special Administrative Region (SAR), China.
+D'Amato is a prolific scholar and award-winning professor.

 Dr. D'Amato began his career as a U.S. high school teacher and a school psychologist.
-He serves as a site visitor reviewing chair for the APA.
+He serves as a site visitor reviewing chair for the APA, and has done so for almost 25 years.
 He was a NASP Program Reviewer for 22-years typically reviewing 2 programs a year.
 D'Amato was twice awarded the Who's Who Among America's Teachers award after being nominated by his students.
 In 2005, D'Amato's research group received the Best Applied Neuroscience Paper of the Year award from the Division of Clinical Neuropsychology of the APA.
 He was selected as a Senior Fulbright Scholar to train teachers and collaborate on curriculum re-design at the Liepaja Pedagogical Institute in Latvia (the Former Soviet Union).
 He also taught in Indonesia.
 Dr. D'Amato is a Fellow in School Psychology and Clinical Neuropsychology of the APA.

 - Education History